OpenIPC/webui/README.md

 You can improve existing code and send us patches.
 You can add new features missing from our code.

-Please make changes against the `dev` branch of the project, that's where the most recent code resides.
-Keep your codebase fresh pulling changes from the repo frequently, merging them into your local repo, and rebasing your code to eliminate conflicts.
 Remember that you write for embedded linux thus please keep your code as small and opimized as possible.
 Avoid using extra libraries like jQuery, pure JavaScript is quite enough.
 Use valid HTML5 code.
 Avoid using deprecated tags and attributes.